yallico/hri-pandemic/README.md

-# NAO Robot Integration with Renpy Pandemic Game
+# Synthetic Counsel: Robot Influence on Decision-Making in Simulated Governance

 This project enables a NAO/Pepper robot to interact with a Renpy-based pandemic simulation game.
 The robot serves as an advisor, providing verbal feedback with expressive arm gestures.